azankl/phenotypeCR_eval/README.md

 The annotations were exported in [BioC](https://inception-project.github.io/releases/36.5/docs/user-guide.html#sect_formats_bioc) and [UIMA CAS JSON](https://inception-project.github.io/releases/36.5/docs/user-guide.html#sect_formats_uimajson) formats.
 See here for more on [BioC](https://bioc.sourceforge.net) and [UIMA](https://uima.apache.org/d/uimaj-current/tug.html).

-To recreate the Gold Corpus in INCEpTION, import the file [Inception_Export.zip](Inception_Export.zip) into INCEpTION, see [here](https://inception-project.github.io/releases/36.5/docs/user-guide.html#_import) or Import instructions in the INCEpTION User Guide.
-Do *not* unzip the file before importing!
+To recreate the Gold Corpus in INCEpTION, import the file [Inception_Export.zip](Inception_Export.zip) into INCEpTION, see [here](https://inception-project.github.io/releases/36.5/docs/user-guide.html#_import) for project import instructions in the INCEpTION User Guide.
+Tick the option 'create missing users' when importing.
+Do *not* unzip the file before importing.\
+\
+Once the project is imported, log in as 'guest', Password 'UNSWCOMP9900' and use the 'Curation' view to review the annotations (there are 2 panels with annotations in the Curation view, which can be confusing, see [Curation](https://inception-project.github.io/releases/36.5/docs/user-guide.html#sect_curation) in the INCREpTION User Guide for details.